plforacle/heatwave-lakehouse-automl/introduction/introduction.md

 MySQL HeatWave is a fully managed database service powered by the HeatWave in-memory query accelerator.
 It’s the only cloud service that combines transactions, real-time analytics across data warehouses and data lakes, machine learning, and lakehouse in one MySQL Database—without the complexity, latency, risks, and cost of ETL duplication.
 It’s available on OCI, AWS, and Azure.

-In this workshop, you will learn how to create a MySQL HeatWave Cluster, connect to the cluster using MySQL Shell, run queries on HeatWave, and create LAMP applications.
+In this workshop, you will learn how to create a MySQL HeatWave Cluster, connect to the cluster using MySQL Shell, run queries on HeatWave, create a machine learning model on lakehouse, and create LAMP applications.

 Overall this workshop will show you how easy it is to create and manage MySQL HeatWave and how MySQL HeatWave enables you to make informed business-critical decisions with real-time insights.